Dr. Samra has served in a number of leadership committee roles at the provincial and national level, including the following:

 Since 1938, the BC Psychological Association (BCPA) has represented psychologists in British Columbia.
 It is a voluntary body and is committed to advancing psychology and the psychological well-being of all British Columbians.
 BCPA provides leadership for the advancement and promotion of the profession and science of psychology in the service of our membership and the people of British Columbia.
 The BCPA provides professional development and networking activities for members, publishes the BC Psychologist, and operates a province-wide referral service.
 BCPA seeks to maintain relationships with government with the goal of expanding the role of Registered Psychologists in BC’s health care system and contributing to public policy.

 Chair (Past), BC Psychologically Healthy Workplace Awards Committee

 The Psychologically Healthy Workplace Awards (PHWA) Committee is comprised of psychologists, business leaders, academics and informed professionals who volunteer their time, commitment and expertise.
 The Psychologically Healthy Workplace Award was founded by the American Psychological Association, and brought to Canada in 2004.
 British Columbia was the first province to offer such an award, presented by then Minister of Health, Colin Hansen, at the Vancouver Board of Trade.
 Recognition was given to large and small, for-profit and not-for-profit organizations for excellence in promoting psychologically healthy workplace practices, policies and programs.

-Steering Committee Member, Canadian Mental Health Association, BC Division’s annual Bottom Line Conference for Mental Health in the Workplace
+Steering Committee Member (Past), Canadian Mental Health Association, BC Division’s annual Bottom Line Conference for Mental Health in the Workplace

 The Canadian Mental Health Association (CMHA), BC Division‘s annual Bottom Line Conference brings together business leaders, policy-makers, researchers, and workers to improve mental health in BC workplaces.